 Now it’s your turn.

-First, go to JeremyU.com to download a free funnel that I’ve put together for you.
+First, go here to download a free funnel that I’ve put together for you.

 Then, create an irresistible offer that solves a massive problem your customer has.
 Be sure to make your messages congruent and get your funnel up and running so you can test and optimize it.